MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/includes/3-exercise-msgraph-15onpremisesextensionattributes.md

 ## Update and delete user data in an extension attribute property

 Suppose Adele has crossed the 1,000,000 gamerscore mark and to show off the milestone, has changed the Xbox gamertag from `AwesomeAdele` to `AtalantaAdele`.
-Adele wants to change the gamertag in the app profile so colleagues can discover the new gamertag.
+Adele wants to change the value in her internal profile as well so colleagues can discover the new gamertag.

 Adele also no longer uses the Skype app and now uses Teams instead.
-Adele wants to remove the Skype ID from the user profile.
-When Adele initiates the update from the team bonding app's user interface, the app will call Microsoft Graph and set the value of the **extensionAttribute14** property to `null`.
+The app calls Microsoft Graph to set the value of **extensionAttribute14** to `null`.

-The app will update Adele's profile by calling Microsoft Graph as follows.

 ### Request